Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Introduction

-We believe that these insights---and, more importantly, the rich underlying networks of research topics and research collaborations---can inspire both current and future researchers in the field of software testing.
-We make our data available so that others may make additional observations or broaden the horizons of their own research and collaborations.\footnote{A package containing our data is available at \url{https://doi.org/10.5281/zenodo.5376190}.}
+We believe that these insights---and the rich underlying networks of keywords---can inspire both current and future researchers in the field of software testing.
+We additionally make our data available so that others may make their own observations or broaden the horizons of their own research.\footnote{A package containing our data is available at \url{https://doi.org/10.5281/zenodo.7091926}.}

+The remainder of this publication is structured as follows.
+In Section~\ref{sec:bg}, we discuss background concepts and related work.
+In Section~\ref{sec:method}, we explain our methodology.
+Section~\ref{sec:results} answers our research questions.
+In Section~\ref{sec:advice}, we provide advice on the use of this data, as well as exploratory analyses related to under-explored and missing connections.
+Section~\ref{sec:threats} details threats to validity.
+In Section~\ref{sec:conclu}, we offer our conclusions.